ionvop/local-messaging-bot/README.md

 The variation that is currently the first to be updated is `main-edge.vbs`

 This is just a **personal project**.\
+This is not made to be used by other people.\
 I only made this for shits and giggles.

 &nbsp;